Kannan171/tp/docs/DeveloperGuide.md

     Use case ends

-#### Use case: UC 02 - Delete contact
+#### Use case: UC 02 - Delete a teammate
 **System**: TeamSync

 **Actor**: User

+**Preconditions**: User has the details of the teammate and has created the teammate

 **MSS**

-1. User chooses a contact to delete
+1. User chooses a teammate contact to delete
-2. TeamSync deletes the contact and displays a success message
+2. TeamSync deletes the teammate and displays a success message
-3. TeamSync updates display to reflect the deleted contact
+3. TeamSync updates display to reflect the deleted teammate

    Use case ends

 **Extensions**

 1a.
-User selects an invalid contact to delete
+User selects an invalid teammate to delete
 * 1a1.
 TeamSync displays an error message

   Use case ends

-#### Use case: UC 03 - Edit contact
+#### Use case: UC 03 - Edit a teammate
 **System**: TeamSync

 **Actor**: User

-**Preconditions**: User has the new details of the contact being updated
+**Preconditions**: User has the new details of the teammate being updated

 **MSS**

-1. User chooses a contact to edit
+1. User chooses a teammate contact to edit
-2. User enters the updated contact details
+2. User enters the updated teammate contact details
-2. TeamSync updates the contact and displays a success message
+2. TeamSync updates the teammate and displays a success message
-3. TeamSync updates display to reflect the deleted contact
+3. TeamSync updates display to reflect the deleted teammate

    Use case ends

 **Extensions**

 1a.
-User selects an invalid contact to update
+User selects an invalid teammate to update
 * 1a1.
 TeamSync displays an error message

   Use case ends